ArrigoCoen/How-to-use-wolframscript/README.md

 ```
 wolframscript -script Solving_equation_with_WS.wls
 ```
 to print the output directly to the console.
-More information about how to save the output could be consulted on More about of copy the output in [here](https://askubuntu.com/questions/420981/how-do-i-save-terminal-output-to-a-file).
+More information about how to save the output could be consulted on More about of how to copy the output using the Terminal could be consulted in [here](https://askubuntu.com/questions/420981/how-do-i-save-terminal-output-to-a-file).

 ### Running the wolfromscript using R